Skip to main content Skip to footer

 If you run out

-Medication breaks are considered safe for most ADHD medications (unless you are taking guanfacine/Intuniv).
-However, pausing or reducing ADHD medication will have an effect on ADHD symptoms which may impact you at home, work or school.
+Medication breaks are safe for the majority of ADHD medications (unless you are taking Guanfacine/Intuniv), although pausing or reducing ADHD medication will have an effect on ADHD symptoms which will impact you at home, work or school.
 It's best to consult your ADHD service or GP for guidance if you think you are running out of medication.

-If temporarily or permanently stopping methylphenidate, it is possible to stop without gradually reducing (tapering) your dose.
-If restarting methylphenidate after short breaks (up to 2 weeks), it is possible to recommence at the same dose, if appropriate.
+If temporarily or permanently stopping methylphenidate, it is possible to stop without tapering.
+If restarting methylphenidate after short breaks (up to 2 weeks), it is possible to recommence at the same dose if appropriate.
 Seek specialist advice for dosing after longer breaks.

 If you have further questions, please speak with your ADHD service or GP practice.